World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 For soccer sight lines, SoFi has a problem and an advantage.

 The advantage: the lower bowl is intimate.
-SoFi’s design wraps the lower sections close to the field, and the pitch conversion will bring the touchline even closer to those front rows.
+SoFi’s design wraps the lower sections close to the field, and the pitch conversion brings the touchline even closer to those front rows.
 For fans in the first 30 rows on the sideline, SoFi might offer the best World Cup viewing experience of any NFL venue.

 The Wembley Precedent: What NFL London Tells Us

 Since 2007, Wembley has hosted regular-season NFL games as part of the NFL International Series.
 The 90,000-seat venue was purpose-built for soccer and rugby, with a pitch designed to FIFA specifications.
 Converting it for American football means narrowing the playing surface, adding end zones, and reconfiguring the markings.
+The results have been mixed, and the mix is instructive.

-For the World Cup conversion going the other direction, the lesson is about surface management.
-MetLife, AT&T Stadium, and SoFi will all need pristine natural grass pitches installed and maintained across multiple matches over several weeks.
-Any stadium that hosts an early group-stage match and then a later knockout round needs the pitch to hold up through repeated use, potentially in extreme heat.
+But the challenges are the useful part.
+The pitch surface takes a beating during NFL games.
+The concentrated wear from the line-of-scrimmage area chews up the turf in ways soccer doesn’t, and Wembley has had to relay its pitch multiple times in seasons when NFL games fall close to FA Cup matches or England internationals.
+For the World Cup conversion going the other direction, the lesson is surface management: MetLife, AT&T, and SoFi all need pristine natural grass installed and maintained across multiple matches over several weeks.
+Any venue hosting an early group-stage match and a later knockout round needs the pitch to hold up through repeated use, potentially in extreme heat.

 Flip that for the World Cup.
 American audiences at soccer matches sometimes miss the build-up play that European and South American fans react to.
-The slow passing sequences that build tension, the defensive shape that signals a counterattack — these are moments that generate crowd noise in soccer countries but can fall flat in an NFL venue.
+The slow passing sequences that build tension, the defensive shape that signals a counterattack, these are moments that generate noise in soccer countries but can fall flat in an NFL venue.
+The saving grace for the US World Cup: the crowds won’t be mostly American.
+FIFA allocates tickets globally, and traveling fans from Mexico, Brazil, Argentina, Germany, England, and dozens of other countries will fill these stadiums and bring the atmosphere with them.

 Sight Lines: The Honest Assessment